The climate crisis is a health emergency.

 The NHS was the world’s first health system to commit to reaching Net Zero: 2040 for the emissions it controls, and 2045 for the emissions it influences.
 Every NHS trust in the country has developed its own roadmap to tackle climate change and meet the NHS’s Net Zero commitments.

 In Norfolk and Waveney, we are committed to playing our part in meeting this critically important commitment.
 The organisations responsible for your health and care have made significant steps towards more sustainable ways of operating over recent years.

-As an Integrated Care System, we are finalising our dedicated Green Plan that will set out how we will work together towards this goal – sharing best practice, collaborating, and holding each other to account.
+As an Integrated Care System, our dedicated Green Plan sets out how system partners will work together towards this goal – sharing best practices, collaborating, and holding each other to account.

 Taking decisive action to reduce our contribution to global climate change will save lives and benefit the health services of tomorrow.